-“Retailer of Last Resort Event” has the meaning given to that term in clause 9.3.
+“Retailer of Last Resort Event” has the meaning given to that term in clause 9.1.2.

 “Retailer of Last Resort tariffs” are the electricity tariffs approved by the Commission and charged by the Retailer of Last Resort to customers following a Retailer of Last Resort Event.

+“Ring-fencing Code” means the ‘Ring-fencing Code’ made by the Commission in accordance with the Act.

+“service” is the method of serving a notice or other document on a person in accordance with section 110 of the ERA.

-“Service Order Procedures” means procedures of that name prepared by a network provider and approved by the Commission as specified in Chapter 7 - Business-to-business arrangements.
+“Service Order Procedures” means procedures of that name prepared by a network provider and approved by the Commission in accordance with clause 7.

 “Service Order Request” means a request by a retailer for a network provider to perform a service in accordance with the Service Order Procedures.